Looking to start a website or a blog and want to know what is WordPress?

 It’s as simple as that.

-When it comes to hacking, WordPress is a favorite target for malware writers because of its popularity.
+When it comes to hacking, WordPress is a favourite target for malware writers because of its popularity.

 Often WordPress websites get hacked but usually, it happens because of out-dated themes, plugins and insecure passwords.